zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 501.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, an 8- to 10-page guide that contains all of t he vocabulary, definitions, sample sentences, additional definitions, comprehension q uestions, cultural notes, and a complete transcript of this episode.
+Go there to download a Learning Guide for this episode, an 8- to 10-page guide that contains all of t he vocabulary, definitions, sample sentences, additional definitions, comprehension q uestions, cultural notes, and a complete transcript of this episode.

 This episode is called “Buying Glasses.”
 We’re going to li sten to a dialogue between Alice and Pierre talking about someone who nee ds to buy some eyeglasses.
 Let’s get started.